Shawangunk Grit

 The ridge where you’ll be riding is made from bedrock called Shawangunk Conglomerate, also known as Shawangunk Grit.
 Shawangunk Grit slabs were used to make millstones around the turn of the century and some of these millstones can still be seen on the land today.
 A nod to the history of the ridge is found in the Shawangunk Grit logo.

-View the great photos taken by the Mohonk Preserve Volunteer Photographers!
+Event Photos by the Mohonk Preserve Volunteer Photographers:

 Registration